It takes extraordinary courage to stay open, connected, grounded and loving in the work for justice. And it also takes a great deal of practice!

 - recognize our “stress shapes” or habitual embodied patterns that show up in challenging contexts;

-- embody a more compassionate, grounded stance in the midst of stress, burnout and systemic limitations.
+- embody a more compassionate, grounded stance in the midst of conflict.